Skip to main content

 What:

 In early 2012, CTC’s youth program was awarded the waste management contract for the Naivasha District.
-This waste management service provided in Maai Mahiu and founded by CTC youth, is the first ever of it's kind in the area.
+This waste management service provided in Maai Mahiu and founded by CTC youth is the first ever of its kind in the area.

 Photos by Chelsea Dee Photography